-Enlightened reductionists shrink man to a beast, an insect, a machine.
+Enlightened reductionists diminish man to a beast or a machine, shrink man to an insect.
 Man becomes for these pseudo-scientists a paltry & inconsequential & detestable thing – just a sack of chemicals, just a cipher.
 If we are so reduced are we still free?
 If we are so reduced how can we trust our understanding?
-(See Alvin Plantinga's evolutionary argument against naturalism) If we are so reduced what prevents us from becoming a collection of malevolent slobs?
+If we are so reduced what prevents us from becoming a collection of malevolent slobs?
 Why do we merit dignity or rights?
 Dictators would be happy to relieve us of both.

 These bright and shiny reductionists include putrid pornographers & pale philosophers, monarchists & radicals, the naïve & the cynical.